Richard Figueroa

-Richard José Figueroa Avilés (born 4 August 1996 in Puerto la Cruz) or simply Richard Figueroa, is a Venezuelan professional footballer who plays for Deportivo Táchira as an forward.
+Richard José Figueroa Avilés (born 4 August 1996 in Puerto la Cruz) or simply Richard Figueroa, is a Venezuelan professional footballer who plays for Metropolitanos as a forward.

 International career

 In June 2021, Figueroa was summoned to the Venezuela national team as one out of 15 'emergency players', after two positive COVID-19 case in the Venezuelan 2021 Copa América squad, while the members of the team had to be isolated.

-Currently playing in the most biggest team of Venezuela, Deportivo Táchira.